Medicare Urgent Care Clinic

-Home / Medical Centres / Urgent Care Clinic
+Home / Medical Centres / Medicare Urgent Care Clinic

 The UCC is not a substitute for your usual general practice clinic.
 If you require a normal GP consultation, including for repeat prescriptions, you will need to contact your regular GP.